 Cedarwood has a woody smell that can help reduce anxiety and relax muscles.
 It may help you enter a state of relaxation helpful to sleep.

-The fresh citrus scent of lemon oil has been shown to improve mood.
+The fresh citrus scent of lemon oil has been to improve mood.
 It may help by reducing anxiety and promoting feelings of well-being.

 Clove is an herb with a variety of medicinal uses.

 Clove oil is used to loosen phlegm in the chest.
 It may help break up phlegm that moves to the back of your throat when you lie down to sleep.

 An essential oil derived from pine needles, pine oil has both .

 Aromatherapy experts also use it to massage stressed muscles and sore joints.
 Massage therapy is an effective insomnia treatment.

 Fennel may have some anti-inflammatory properties.
 Some people can use it to reduce inflammation in their nose and throat and improve the flow of air through their nasal passageways.